-These materials have a different composition, hence, their resistance to motion is also different.
+These materials have different compositions, hence, their resistance to motion is also different.
 The smoother the surface is, the less friction it provides.

 However, from the microscopic point of view, even the surface that appears to be smooth has imperfections that provide friction.
 As the object slides across the surface, there are points where atoms in both the surface and the object interact with one another, causing hindrance to the motion.

-This is called a static frictional force fs, which is the friction that resists the initiation of the motion.
-It’s directly proportional to the normal force, hence, the heavier the object is, the greater the normal force and the frictional force.
+This is called a static frictional force, which is the friction that resists the initiation of the motion.
+It’s directly proportional to the normal force; hence, the heavier the object is, the greater the normal force and the frictional force.

 Static friction can increase until the magnitude of the applied force is greater than the maximum static frictional force the object exerts, resulting in the acceleration of the box.
 Its value will be anywhere from zero to the maximum possible value, which can be calculated using

-When the applied force is greater than the maximum static friction, the object will begin to accelerate.
+When the applied force exceeds the maximum static friction, the object will begin to accelerate.
 Once the object is in motion, it now moves against kinetic friction, which refers to the force that opposes relative sliding motion.

 Kinetic friction will always be less than static friction since it is harder to get an object going than to keep it moving once you start pushing it.